M) Provisions, Contingent Assets and Contingent Liabilities

 • Maintain an optimal capital structure to reduce the cost of capital.

 Currently, operations are being funded majorly through internal accruals.
-The Company during the year has availed overdraft facility from Bank.
+The Company during the year has availed overdraft facility from a Bank.

-(ii) dividends not recognised at the end of the reporting period
+(ii) Dividends not recognised at the end of the reporting period

-The Board of Directors at their meeting held on May 13, 2024, have recommended a dividend of ' 2/- per equity share having a face value of ' 10/- each for the year ended March 31, 2024 amounting to ' 1,822.11 Lakhs, subject to the approval of shareholders at the ensuing Annual General Meeting.
+The Board of Directors at their meeting held on May 15, 2026 have recommended a dividend of ' 2.5/- per equity share having a face value of ' 10/- each for the year ended March 31, 2026 amounting to ' 2,277.64 Lakhs, subject to the approval of shareholders at the ensuing Annual General Meeting.

 The Company's Managing Director (MD) Mr. K.S.
 Gopalakrishnan identified as the Chief Operating Decision Maker, examines the Company's performance on an entity level.
 The Company has only one reportable segment i.e. 'Automotive Glass'.